 Total assets = total liabilities + total equity

-It shows that the assets are equal to the sum of liabilities of a company and the total equity.
+It shows that the assets are equal to the liabilities of a company and the total equity.

-It can be written in another way around like Total equity = Total assets – total liabilities.
-It shows that if we subtract total liabilities from the total assets, we will return with the total equity generated.
+It can be written in another way around, like Total equity = Total assets – total liabilities.
+It shows that we will return with the total equity generated if we subtract total liabilities from the total assets.

 Anything that a company or an organization owns is called an asset.
-They have full right to it, and it can’t be taken away from it.it includes things like property, equipment, cash accounts, account receivables, prepaid amounts, insurance, land, inventory, buildings, and goodwill.
+They have full right to it, and it can’t be taken away from it.
+It includes property, equipment, cash accounts, account receivables, prepaid amounts, insurance, land, inventory, buildings, and goodwill.

 The word liability means responsibility.
 Owning or running a business isn’t that easy.
 It looks quite attractive, but it has to be done by taking some responsibilities.
 The amount that the company owes is called its liability.
-The liability must be fulfilled at the particular time.
-The liabilities are further classified into two broad categories
+The liability must be fulfilled at a particular time.
+The liabilities are further classified into two broad categories.

 The liabilities which are not that high and which have to be returned early.
 They are the loans taken by the company that has to be returned at a particular time.
-They are expected to be paid within one to two year time.
+They are expected to be paid within one to two years.

-The liabilities which are high and the returning time limit is more.
+The liabilities are high, and the returning time limit is more.
 They are assumed to be paid after one year.

 Capital and equity are slightly different.
-The amount invested in the business is its capital while the share of the assets is called equity.
+The amount invested in the business is its capital, while the assets' share is called equity.
 Equity can be of many types.
 If there is a single owner, then the capital will be called owner’s equity.